wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-application-types/includes/3-exercise-single-page-applications.md

 msalApplication.handleRedirectCallback(authRedirectCallBack);
 ```

 Once the user is authenticated, the code can submit a request to Microsoft Graph for the current user's information.
-The two `acquireToken*()` functions pass the access token acquired from Azure AD to the function:
+The two `acquireToken*()` functions pass the access token acquired from Azure AD to the function.

 Add the following function immediately before the `// TODO: add FUNCTIONS before this line` comment: